 Andrew Sleighter started in comedy looking for the perfect funny line to open a biography.
 Since then, Andrew's laid-back style and clever writing has won him appreciation from fans and respect from his peers.

-Sacramento California born Key Lewis is a high energy, improvisational, storytelling, multiple-personality nutcase.
+Sacramento California born Key Lewis is a high energy, improvisational, storytelling, multiple-personality nutcase!

 Raised on a farm in the heart of Canada, Leland quickly learned that shoveling manure and weeding potatoes, although lucrative, wasn't his passion in life.

 Keith Stubbs is a 'triple threat' in showbiz and entertainment.
 He's a hilarious stand-up comedian, talented actor, and award-winning radio personality.
+Keith was twice-voted 'Best Comedian' by City Weekly, the Standard-Examiner named him 'Funniest Comic' and he was a semi-finalist in Comedy Central's Laugh Riots comedy competition.

 Paul has been doing comedy since 2008 and has been headlining in Utah, Idaho, and Wyoming.
-He has a CD on iTunes Sheffield Had it Worse" Winner of 2010 Happy Valley Comedy Competition.
+He has a CD on iTunes - "Sheffield Had it Worse."
+He is the winner of the 2010 Happy Valley Comedy Competition.

 Born and raised in the heart of Utah County, Jordan Makin had to compensate for his red hair and uneventful childhood by learning to be funny.